cirosantilli/x86-assembly-cheat/gas/README.md

 Oh, also it is cross ISA, in the sense that most of its directives can be used on all ISA, which is awesome.

-Just pipe it through GCC's C preproessor to gain some missing functionality that `nasm` provides natively, and we are golden.
+Just pipe it through GCC's C preprocessor to gain some missing functionality that `nasm` provides natively, and we are golden.

 ## Actual intro to GAS